cultuurnet/apidocs/projects/uitpas/docs/pay-with-UiTPAS-points.md

 In your application you should **clearly show the current point balance** of the passholder **and how many points will be deducted by redeeming the reward**.

-You can get the current point balance of the passholder using the [retrieving pass endpoint](/reference/uitpas.json/paths/~1passes~1{uitpasNumber}/get).
+You can get the current point balance of the passholder by using the [retrieve pass endpoint](/reference/uitpas.json/paths/~1passes~1{uitpasNumber}/get).

+To know how many points will be deducted by redeeming the reward, you can use the [retrieve reward endpoint](/reference/uitpas.json/paths/~1rewards~1{rewardId}).

 ### 6. Redeem the reward